 § 6.4 Ownership and Use of Architect’s Drawings, Specifications and Other Documents

 Documents prepared by the Architect are instruments of the Architect’s service for use solely with respect to this Project.
 The Architect shall retain all common law, statutory, and other reserved rights, including the copyright.
 The Contractor, subcontractors, sub-subcontractors, and suppliers are authorized to use and reproduce the instruments of service solely and exclusively for execution of the Work.
 The instruments of service may not be used for other Projects or for additions to this Project outside the scope of the Work without the specific written consent of the Architect.
+Owner is entitled to retain a complete set of the Instrument of Services prepared by the Engineer and/or Contractor and shall be permitted to use such documents for future projects with the written consent of the Engineer and/or Contractor, which consent shall not be unreasonably withheld

 § 6.5 Electronic Notice